Web Content Display (Global)

 Pilot 1 in semester 1 2022, tested the first version of the new EIF subject outline and the shift in teacher practice in a live environment with 19 participating government, independent and catholic schools across South Australia.
-The SACE Board worked closely with schools and teachers, providing support and evaluating what worked and what needed to change.

 - pilot teachers suggested that students thrived when growing and learning occurred in an area of personal value (passion)

 - students were able to transfer their learning of new skills and capabilities into their approach with other SACE subjects

 - as pilot teachers stepped back from providing instruction and scaffolds, students stepped in and were able to authentically engage in learning that was of personal value and interest

 - assessment processes emphasised the role of the teacher in using natural evidence of learning, agency, feedback and metacognition to progress student learning.

 The second pilot for EIF finished at the end of semester 1 2023.
 As an education community, we can draw confidence from the diversity of schools and students who participated in the extensive testing in pilot 2.